ASTHA193/SudokuSolver/README.md

   * If there is none, return true
   * For digits from 1 to 9
-    a) If there is no conflict for digit at row, col assign digit to row, col and recursively try fill in rest of grid
+    a) If there is no conflict for digit at row, col assign digit to row, col and recursively try fill in rest of grid <br />
-    b) If recursion successful, return true
+    b) If recursion successful, return true <br />
-    c) Else, remove digit and try another
+    c) Else, remove digit and try another <br />
   * If all digits have been tried and nothing worked, return false